Jump to a section with the buttons below, or simply scroll down.

 Capital market updates

-In 2014, Statoil started paying its dividend quarterly.
-After the third quarter of 2015, we started declaring our dividend in USD, and the NOK dividend will be calculated and communicated four business days after the record date for Oslo Børs shareholders.
+We started declaring our dividend in USD in 2015, and the NOK dividend is calculated and communicated four business days after the record date for Oslo Børs shareholders.

 approx. next payment (OSE)

 Our stock market announcements